MEERABLK/first-flutter-project/README.md

 - theoryclass2 has movies tile format file
 - sqlitedemo has db, queries, and navigations
 - jsondemocontinue contains navigations and fetching json file
+- apicode contains fetching http restful api from json website and yaml http: any